bluesky66-dev/kibana/x-pack/plugins/apm/dev_docs/telemetry.md

 The collection tasks also use the [`APMDataTelemetry` type](../server/lib/apm_telemetry/types.ts) which also needs to be updated with any changes to the fields.

-Running `node scripts/telemetry_check --fix` from the root HyperSec Kibana directory will update the schemas which should automatically notify the Infra team when a pull request is opened so they can update the mapping in the telemetry clusters.
+Running `node scripts/telemetry_check --fix` from the root Kibana directory will update the schemas which should automatically notify the Infra team when a pull request is opened so they can update the mapping in the telemetry clusters.

 ## Behavioral Telemetry